 Expect to wander through an Underground station to witness the band’s formative years in the ‘Stanley Road room’, including Paul’s own school books and archive family photo's from the early years.
 Each room will reveal iconic items from every year of the band’s career with the ultimate vinyl collection.
 Together with a mass of memorabilia and the band’s instruments, including Paul’s iconic Whaaam! guitar and stunning mod-wear flanked by customised Jam scooters.

-The exhibition will be designed in reference to album artworks and will feature original graphics from celebrated artist Anthony Burrill and exclusive images from the archive of photographer Martyn Goddard.
-Providing a unique and personal vision into The Jam’s trailblazing life and the retrospect legacy The Jam left on music, style, politics and culture.
+The exhibition will be designed in reference to album artworks and will feature original graphics from celebrated artist Anthony Burrill and exclusive images from the archive of photographers Martyn Goddard and Derek D'Souza, fresh from his own exhibition at The Barbican, providing a unique and personal vision into The Jam’s trailblazing life and the retrospect legacy The Jam left on music, style, politics and culture.

 Elements of this exhibition were previously shown on a smaller-scale at Somerset House, London in 2015 and the Cunard Building in Liverpool 2016.
 Since then, the collection has expanded with generous contributions from fans and collectors around the world.